LumiTea/Flying-Raijin/README.md

 A Datapack that lets you and your players become Minato Namikaze from Naruto.
 (Craft Tridents into Teleportation Kunai)

-                  Version 11.4 or Higher Recommended!
-      (A reinstall is recomended if you update to 11.4+ from older versions)
-      (as well as re-crafting your current Trident(s) and Raijin Link Items)

 ### Use:
       Throw a trident and Right click a Carrot on a stick.

 ~~(You can also throw an old Named/enchanted Carrot on a stick into the crafting mix to upgrade it to a Raijin Carrot.)~~